DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ### -80C
 - [ ] Plan for defrost
 - [ ] Plan for service
+- [ ] Black sea bass samples need to be organized - THAIS

+Other samples:
+- [ ] 3 big bags of oysters - Torrie's
-- [ ] J. Puritz has 3 boxes of CASE stuff
+- [ ] J. Puritz has 3 boxes of CASE stuff - he will come pick up
+- [ ] Helmuth lab - 13 big boxes - Aqarius
+- [ ] Elise's boring sponge experiment - bags with vials
+- [ ] Seastar wasting disease samples

 ### Around the lab
-- [ ] clean glassware by sink
+- [ ] clean glassware by sink - THAIS
 - [ ] Alan will check out working solutions at back of lab by tips
 - [ ] Alan will check on seawater solutions by the windows
-- [ ] Get a charger for the Uniden MHS75 marine radio
+- [ ] Get a charger for the Uniden MHS75 marine radio - THAIS

 ### Protocols
 - [ ] Take3 / Pico Green / plate reader better explanation